Indicator/turn signals

 the innards of each flasher unit

-Indicators: For Mk2 and later go here, but for Mk1 read on - it's complicated, even more complicated than Mk2 and that's bad enough!
+Indicators: For Mk2 and later go here, but for Mk1 read on - it's complicated, as complicated as Mk2 but in different ways.

 If that wasn't enough there are at least two types of this flasher unit - one for MGBs and one for Triumph TR4 and earlier, and the difference is in how the tell-tale is operated.
 Helping a pal with the indicators on his TR4 he had bought what he thought was the correct flasher unit ... but the tell-tale was on all the time with the ignition, albeit flashing when the indicators were being used.
 From what I knew about the Mk1 MGB system I realised that what he had was an MGB unit, which has the additional contacts on the indicator switch so the tell-tale is off when they are not being used.
 The TR4 only has one tell-tale for both sides, and no extra contacts on the indicator switch, so it needs a flasher unit where the tell-tale contact is not live until the unit starts flashing.
 Paradoxically it wouldn't matter if the TR4 and earlier unit was used on an MGB, so the question has to be why the MGB had a different one (the MGA apparently had two different systems, one the same as the Triumph and the 1500 which is completely different as it involves flashing the brake lights).